mikrofusion/notes/scratchpad.md

 ----
 /(word) - search for word
-in this mode press n and N to move forward and backward type enter again to clear highlighting  (custom due to vimrc)
+in this mode press n and N to move forward and backward type space to clear highlighting  (custom due to vimrc)

 HML - move to top, middle, and bottom of screen
 () - move up or down one sentence